 JOANIE MADDEN is considered one of the greatest musicians and personalities in the history of Irish music in America.
 She was born in the Bronx, New York of Irish parents, and is the second oldest of seven children raised in a musical household.
 Her mother Helen hails from Miltown Malbay, County Clare and her father Joe, an All-Ireland Champion accordion player, was a native of Portumna, County Galway.
+In 2021, Joanie was named a recipient of the distinguished National Heritage Fellowship Award from the National Endowment for the Arts, the highest award bestowed on a traditional artist and is considered a national living treasure to the country for her musical contributions to the cultural fabric of America.

 Throughout her musical career, she has amassed a plethora of awards and citations.
 Her merits include being the youngest member inducted into both the Irish-American Musicians Hall of Fame and the Comhaltas Ceoltoiri Hall of Fame, she was chosen for the Wild Geese award, where she joined an impressive list of previous honorees including Pulitzer Prize-winning authors, Tony award winning playwrights and Nobel prize laureates.
 Irish America Magazine selected her twice as one of the Top 100 Irish-Americans in the United States and Earle Hitchner of the Irish Voice newspaper also named her Traditional Musician of the Year, all for her contributions to promoting and preserving Irish culture in the United States.
 In 2010, Joanie was forever immortalized on the streets of her native Bronx when a street was named after her on the Grand Concourse: “Joanie Madden and Cherish the Ladies”.
 In 2011, she was bestowed one of the nation’s highest awards as she was chosen for the Ellis Island Medal of Honor, joining an illustrious list of distinguished American citizens including six United States Presidents all singled out for their exemplary service to the United States.
 In 2012, Joanie was selected for the Lifetime Achievement Award at the Irish Music Awards and also named a recipient of the esteemed USA Artist Fellowship Grant, including her as one of the most innovative and influential artists in America.
 In 2013, she was named Grand Marshal of the Yonkers St. Patrick’s Day Parade and in 2015 Joanie was named County Clare Person of the year.
 Her impact on Irish music has been revered around the globe and for that reason, the Irish Voice Newspaper named Joanie Madden one of the top 25 Irish American’s for the past quarter century.
 In 2016, Irish America Magazine named Joanie Madden, one of the Top 50 Most Influential Irish-American Women in the World.
+Joanie’s most incredibly proud and humbling moment occurred during the summer of 2021 when she received a letter from President Joe Biden as well as a zoom call from Speaker of the House, Chuck Schumer informing her that she was the 2021 recipient of the National Endowment for the Arts National Heritage Fellowship which is the United States government’s highest honor that our nation bestows upon its folk and traditional artists.
+Each year, nine individuals, “national living treasures” from across the nation, are chosen to receive this one-time-only Fellowship in recognition of lifetime achievement, artistic excellence, and contributions to the cultural fabric of our nation’s heritage.

 Madden is a successful recording artist in Irish traditional music having sold over 500,000 solo albums.
 She is in constant demand as a studio musician and has performed on over 180 albums with such luminary artists as Pete Seeger, Sinead O’Connor and the Boston Pops.
 She also performed and or helped arrange three Grammy award-winning albums; “Pete,” with folk legend Pete Seeger; “Celtic Solstice” with Paul Winter and Friends as well as the soundtrack to the PBS documentary, “The Long Journey Home – The Irish in America.”
 She was the featured soloist on HBO’s Emmy nominated documentary, Barbaro The Nations’s Horse, the Emmy nominated BBC America’s television series, Copper and was presented with a Peabody Award for the ESPN documentary entitled, “The Complete Angler”.
 She produced a PBS / American Public Television special, “Cherish the Ladies, An Irish Homecoming” that won a Mid-Atlantic Emmy.
 Additionally she has worked and has been a featured soloist in Ric and Ken Burns’ critically acclaimed PBS documentaries “New York” and “The Way West.”
 Her involvement on the “Celtic Twilight” series of CD’s led to two platinum albums with over 1,000,000 in sales.
 She has toured with the Eagles’ Don Henley and was a featured soloist on the final Lord of the Rings soundtrack.